pritamraymng/Project_2nd_sem/README.md

 # This code is written by M. Sajid, P. Kumar, P. Ray, S. Das, S. Majhi, V. Kumar, students at IIT Madras.
+The source of the dataset is author of the paper "Machine learning‑based mathematical modelling for prediction of social media consumer behavior using big data analytics,Kiran Chaudhary, Mansaf Alam , Mabrook S. Al‑Rakhami and Abdu Gumaei, Springer Open,2021".